 Since arriving at SCM, Waliczky completed several major artworks including Wheels (2013), in which Waliczky simulated a living universe with its own rules, Homes (2012/2015), a virtual reality cultural heritage project, and the remarkable series Imaginary Cameras (2016-19) which had its culminating show in a pavilion at the Venice Biennale where Waliczky represented his native country, Hungary.

-Waliczky works together with his wife Anna Szepesi since the early eighties.
-Anna is usually the artistic adviser in most of his works, but she appears as her digital avatar in a number of them.
+Waliczky has collaborated with his wife, Anna Szepesi, since the early eighties.
+Anna is not only the artistic adviser for most of his works, but she appears as her digital avatar in a number of them.

 Waliczky has won numerous international awards including the Prix Ars Electronica (Linz) and the Prima Primissima Prize (Hungary), and his works are found in many public collections.”